 Jackson Hole Airport is the only commercial service airport in the country that is located entirely within a national park.
 Accordingly, it has had a long history of addressing noise.
 The Airport Board has also developed several special noise measures to minimize intrusions from aircraft noise.
-These measures and a brief history of their development are presented in this section.
+A review of noise metrics, local noise abatement measures and a brief history of their development are presented in this section.